-On July 7-9, 2008, the Group of Eight held its 34th annual summit at Lake Toyako in Hokkaido in northern Japan.
+On July 7-9, 2008, the Group of Eight (G8) club of major market democracies held its 34th annual summit at Lake Toyako in Hokkaido in northern Japan.
 In the chair was Japanese prime minister Yasuo Fukuda, attending and hosting the summit for first time.
-Also coming to their first summit as leaders was British prime minister Gordon Brown and Russian president Dimitry Medvedev.
+Also coming to their first summit as leaders were British prime minister Gordon Brown and Russian president Dimitry Medvedev.
 It was the second summit for French president Nicolas Sarkozy, the third for German chancellor Angela Merkel and Canadian prime minister Stephen Harper, and the fourth for European Commission president José Manuel Barroso.
 It was Italian prime minister Silvio Berlusconi's sixth, and the eighth and last for U.S. president George Bush.

 At Toyako these G8 leaders made substantial advances in several very difficult, tightly interconnected fields.
-On the environment, where climate change stood as the defining challenge for the summit as a whole, they affirmed an alternative to the failed United Nations approach under which a little group of rich countries promised to do a little bit for a little while and largely failed to do it.
-In its place all G8 leaders approved an innovative, bottom-up sectoral strategy to which both the developed and developing world would contribute.
-They offered major new financing and technology to developing countries, liberalized trade in environmentally enhancing products, had all major emitters accept the need to reduce greenhouse gas emissions by at least half by 2050, pledged that all would act to control their carbon, and identified ways in which they would do so in the short and medium term.
+On climate change, the defining challenge for the summit, they affirmed an alternative to the failed United Nations (UN) approach in which a little group of rich countries promised to do a little bit for a little while and largely failed to do it.
+In its place all G8 leaders agreed to reduce greenhouse gas emissions by at least half by 2050.
+The G8 affirmed an innovative, bottom-up sectoral strategy to which both the developed and developing world would contribute.
+They offered major new financing and technology to developing countries and liberalized trade in environmentally enhancing products.
+All major emitters pledged that all would act to control their carbon, and identified ways in which they would do so in the short and medium term.
 As a result, the United States, China, India, Brazil, Mexico and South Africa, at long last and just in time, accepted politically binding commitments to reduce carbon under a now genuinely global and prospectively effective climate control regime.

-On the economy, amidst a housing crisis, credit contraction, slowing growth, rising inflation and soaring energy and food prices, G8 leaders, for the first time in a decade, faced serious economic and financial concerns.
-They ignored the poor growth in their economies and chose inflation as the key concern, called for imbalances to be reduced and did nothing to stop the dollar's drop.
-Their treatment of trade and energy was equally week.
+On the economy, amidst a housing crisis, credit contraction, slowing growth, rising inflation and soaring energy and food prices, G8 leaders, ignored the poor growth in their economies and chose inflation alone as the key concern.
+They called for imbalances to be reduced but did nothing to stop the dollar's drop.
+Their treatment of trade and energy was equally mundane.
 They did set new directions for managing sovereign wealth funds and offered political, if not practical, support for shared and secured innovation and intellectual property rights.